btc100k/shamir_seed_qr_codes/README.md

 You can then print or upload the QR codes to save in different places.

 You're probably going to need to install some python modules.
 These are the ones I think you'll need.
-* pip install mnemonic
+* pip3 install mnemonic
-* pip install qrcode
+* pip3 install qrcode
-* pip install cv2
+* pip3 install opencv-python
-* pip install pyzbar
+* pip3 install pyzbar

 I also needed to install zbar on the command line.
 On Macintosh, I used: